Adaptive Threat Architecture

 Your Threat Score

 At Netacea we’re all about delivering insight that you can actually use.
 Every web estate is different, and many larger web sites have custom targeted bots written specifically to target them.
-We don’t believe you can just add the same ‘black box’ solution as a bot mitigation layer and expect it to work for you.
+We don’t believe you can just add the same ‘black box’ solution as a bot mitigation layer and expect it to work for you without an adaptive threat architecture.

 Machine Learning Based Labelling